-The Local Plan has been prepared taking into account the Duty to Cooperate, with strategic cross-boundary issues considered jointly with neighbouring Local Planning Authorities.
+The Local Plan has been prepared taking into account the Duty to Co-operate, with strategic cross-boundary issues considered jointly with neighbouring Local Planning Authorities and other partners.
 The National Park Authority also seeks to influence adjoining Authorities in pursuit of National Park purposes.